The VW diesel scandal changed my career

 But the production of cars will still cause CO2 emissions.

-Even if the factories are powered by renewable energy, plastics are produced from oil and gas, e.g. for the housing of battery cells or car interiors, as well as for lubricants.
-Only by reducing the total amount of cars produced and new materials combined with increased recycling could we reduce 80 or 90% of today’s CO2 emissions, which today account for 14-15% of total CO2 emissions worldwide.
+Even if the factories are powered by renewable energy, plastics are made from oil and gas, e.g. for the casing of battery cells or car interiors, as well as for lubricants.
+Only by reducing the total amount of cars produced and new materials combined with increased recycling could we reduce 80 or 90% of today's CO2 emissions, which today account for 14-15% of total CO2 emissions worldwide.

 This landslide is unstoppable.

-Accept it.
+Embrace it.

 Support it.